Cut Through the Noise & Get Attention

 Ever feel like you’re operating in a sea of noise?
-That everyone is yelling and screaming for attention, leaving you with no exposure?
+That other brands are yelling and screaming for attention, leaving you with no exposure?

-In my experience, there are 2 ways to earn attention:
+In my experience, there are 2 ways sure-fire ways to cut through the noise and earn attention:

 - Bizarre controversial content

 I assume you, the reader, aren’t inclined to go the path of Jake Paul and Logan Paul.
 If I’m correct, then consistency is your best bet.

 This article will show you exactly how to share your brand in a way that resonates with audiences and keeps you top-of-mind with consumers.

 Use any one of these 15 brand awareness campaign ideas for your own business.

 1. Write Newsletters for Your Audience

 As part of your branding activities, write a monthly recap to your newsletter subscribers.